 Simply put, delegates are elected by theirneighbors at the > precinct caucus meeting.
 The number of available delegate slots per precinct varies but if more people are nominated than slots are available,then you will have competition and some nominees will have to be eliminated.
 Often times in these situations, the nominees will be asked to explain why they want to be elected.

 When is this year’s precinct caucus meeting?

 Not happening again until 2014.
 Time and date to be announced.
-Normally takes place in March.
+Normally takes place in the middle of March.

 Who can attend a precinct caucus meeting?

 Anyone living in a particular precinct can attend.

 How do I get involved?

 There are three steps to get involved.
 First – Determine your voting precinctby checking your voter registration card or by contacting your county clerk.
 Second – Check with the State Republican Party to find the location of your precinct’s caucus meeting and the name of your precinct chair and vice chair, whom can help you with any questions.
 Third – Attend your caucus meeting on Tuesday, March 23 and consider running as a delegate to the county or state convention.